anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom is always an overmatch for strength.
+Quote: Miracles come in moments.
+Be ready and willing.

-By: Phil Jackson
+By: Wayne Dyer